Wiener Schnitzel, an Austrian Family Favorite with Dietmar Kohler

 - 1 stick butter, cut into very small pieces

-- Carefully pound cutlets evenly between two pieces of plastic wrap to one-quarter inch thick without creating holes in the meat, season with salt and pepper.
+- Carefully pound the cutlets evenly between two pieces of plastic wrap to one-quarter inch thick without creating holes in the meat, season with salt and pepper

 - Lightly beat eggs in a shallow bowl wide enough for dipping cutlets.
 Pour flour onto a dinner plate.
-Pour breadcrumbs onto another dinner plate, sprinkle over dried parsley, and mix together.
+Pour breadcrumbs onto another dinner plate, stir in dried parsley, and mix together.